ai-toolchainz/squadAI/docs/tools/CodeDocsSearchTool.md

 ## Installation

-To start using the CodeDocsSearchTool, first, install the crewai_tools package via pip:
+To start using the CodeDocsSearchTool, first, install the squadai_tools package via pip:

 ```
-pip install 'crewai[tools]'
+pip install 'squadai[tools]'
 ```

 ## Example